Zuan-Khalik/TOOFAB/README.md

 A fast implementation of the Doyle-Fuller-Newman (DFN) battery model usable for analysis and control.

 ## Features
-The toolbox is currently in its initial stages, so some planned features are not yet available.
-It is also possible to request features, if desired.
-In that case, please contact the author (z.khalik@tue.nl).

 ### Current features
 - Accurate and computationally efficient simulation of the DFN model describing the internal electrochemical processes of a battery.